Velocidex/velociraptor-docs/content/blog/2023/2023-07-27-release-notes-0.7.0/index.md

 Velociraptor's collections view shows the list of collections from the endpoint (or the server).
 Previously the GUI limited this view to 100 previous collections.
-This means that for heavily collecected clients it was impossible to view older collections (without custom VQL).
+This means that for heavily collected clients it was impossible to view older collections (without custom VQL).

 In this release the GUI was updated to include a paged table (with